 Autobiographical Sketch from Age 13 to Present

 That summer, Nathaniel — “that young college sophomore”– returned home to New York for vacation and work.
-We wrote to each other everyday, but Nathaniel didn’t make it easy for me.
+We wrote to each other every day, but Nathaniel didn’t make it easy for me.
 To improve my English, he included in each letter ten words for me to look up in the dictionary and then use in a sentence.
-Not only did I comply with this request (how foolish I felt years later), but I wrote each of my letters to him on scrap paper, and only when I was satisfied with the contents would I pen it in my best possible handwriting.
+Not only did I comply with this request (how foolish I felt years later), but I wrote each of my letters to him on scrap paper with a dictionary by my side, and only when I was satisfied with the contents would I pen it in my best possible handwriting.

 Upon graduation from college, Nathaniel entered the U.S. Air Force, and after an intense training program, received his silver wings as a pilot.
 The Air Force experience gave me the opportunity to see more of our beautiful country.
-Our son, David, was born in Winter Haven, Florida; daughter, Susan, in Waco, Texas; and son, Michael, in New York City.
-Now all three are married and have given Nathaniel and me eight beautiful grandchildren.
+Our son, David, was born in Winter Haven, Florida and is married to Lisa; our daughter Susan was born in Waco, Texas and is married to Rob; and our son Michael, born in New York is married to Rachel.
+Our 3 sets of children have given Nathaniel and me nine beautiful grandchildren, 10 magnificent, outstanding, and adorable great-granddaughters, and two very handsome, great-grandsons!
+Amazing!
+Amazing!

 I have been very interested in the medical profession for much of my life, and have been a Gray Lady and Candy Striper volunteer in various hospitals.
 I went back to school to become a medical assistant and worked for a most wonderful caring and professional doctor until his retirement at the age of 92!

-I have worked in other volunteer organizations, most notably PTA and Hadassah, of which I am a life member and recent past president of its 1,300 member Hewlett chapter.
-I have also served as a sisterhood president of Congregation Etz Chaim.
-I am a life member of both the National Council of Jewish Women and Emunah, and a member of B’nai Zion.
+I have worked in other volunteer organizations, most notably PTA and Hadassah, of which I am a life member and a past chapter president of its 1,300 member Hewlett chapter.
+Having the Hadassah Myrtle Leaf Award presented to me was certainly a thrilling experience for me. .
+I am a life member of both the National Council of Jewish Women and Emunah.
+I have also served as a sisterhood president of Congregation Etz Chaim in East Rockaway.

-I have been speaking out publicly about the Holocaust since 1979, but after my memoir, Four Perfect Pebbles, was published, the number of speaking engagements has greatly increased.
+Since 1979 I have been speaking publicly about my Holocaust experience, but upon publication of my memoir, Four Perfect Pebbles, the number of speaking engagements has greatly increased.
 The Diary of Anne Frank has always fascinated me.
 I read it in the original Dutch on our voyage to America in 1948 aboard the Holland-American liner Veendam.

 Actually, my story is one that Anne Frank might have told had she lived.
 She was in Westerbork where I was.
-Eventually, she came to Bergen-Belsen, where I was, and where tragically she died from typhus in March of 1945.
+Eventually, from Auschwitz, Anne was sent to Bergen-Belsen where I also was, and where she tragically died from typhus in March of 1945.
 With God’s help, I was able to write about “camp” life, liberation, and finally, starting life anew; first in Holland, and later, in our blessed United States of America.

-I am thrilled that Four Perfect Pebbles has garnered wonderful reviews and awards, and that many schools are using my memoir in the study of the Holocaust.
-Of course, most of the credit should be directed toward Lila Perl, my talented co-author.
+I am thrilled that Four Perfect Pebbles has garnered wonderful reviews and awards, and that many schools use my memoir in the study of the Holocaust.
+It has also been published in Dutch, German, Hebrew and Japanese.
+Of course, much of the credit should be directed toward Lila Perl, of blessed memory, my talented co-author.
 But the sweetest recognition was the Sydney Taylor “Best of the Bunch” citation, presented by the Association of Jewish Libraries.
-Thirty years ago, when I was an elementary school PTA program vice-president, a Book-and-Author luncheon was held in our home, and the distinguished guest was none other than Sydney Taylor, the author of the outstanding series of books, All of a Kind Family.
+Forty years ago, when I was an elementary school PTA program vice-president, a Book-and-Author luncheon was held in our home, and the distinguished guest was none other than Sydney Taylor, the author of the outstanding series of books, All of a Kind Family.

-Much of my time these days is spent speaking in public, private and parochial schools of all denominations throughout the United States, Germany and in Israel.
+Much of my time these days is spent speaking in public, private and parochial schools of all denominations throughout the United States, Germany, the UK, and in Israel.
 I also speak to adult groups in churches, synagogues and civic organizations.
-I stress the need for love, respect and tolerance for one another, regardless of religious belief, color of the skin, race or national origin.
+I stress the need for love, respect and tolerance for one another, regardless of the religious belief, color of the skin, race or national origin.
 Life for me today is rich, full and rewarding, especially when speaking to and with young adults.

 Please click on the LINKS page for additional sites about the Holocaust, and Marion.